 If you’re struggling to get a meal onto the table at the end of a busy day, you’re not alone!
 And these easy 20-minute quick dinner ideas for kids hit all the marks for fast, nutritious, and accessible.
-And they’re meals that both little kids and adults can share!
+And they’re meals that both little kids and adults can share too.

 Quick Dinner Ideas for Kids

 Whether you work, stay home, do some mix of the two, have one kiddo or 7, love to cook or hate it, serving up dinner that the kids and adults can agree on when you’re short on time is HARD.
 (And it’s hard even for those of us who write about it for a living!)

 To hopefully help give you a few new quick and easy ideas to share with your family, these 7 recipes are ready in about 20-30 minutes OR LESS and are designed for everyone at your table.